ziadwaleed1/cloud-journey/Hands-On-Tasks/Task-01-IAM-Billing-Access/README.md

 ## Objective

-Create an IAM user with administrative privileges, troubleshoot Billing access issues, and provide access to AWS Billing and Cost Management services.
+Create an IAM user with administrative privileges and provide access to AWS Billing and Cost Management services.

 ---